stock2shop/website/content/help/solutions/Field-map-transform-error.md

 ---

 #### Error description
- Related to attributes that contain special charters that have been added into the fields.
+ Related to attributes that contain special characters that have been added into the fields.

 This error has two sub messages: